 Luck vs Skill in Investment

-Australian equity managers have enviable track records and there is a long held belief that these track records, and consequently their levels of investment skill, are superior to their peers around the globe.
+Australian equity managers have enviable track records and there is a long held belief that these track records, and consequently levels of investment skill, are superior to their peers around the globe.
 But is this really the case?
-Through our investment analysis, we believe that track records do not necessarily equate to skill and therefore, do not define what makes a successful fund manager.
+Through our proprietary investment analysis, we conclude that track records do not necessarily equate to skill and therefore do not define what makes a successful equity manager.

-- Their success comes down to skill as opposed to luck in investment
+- their success comes down to skill as opposed to luck in investment decision making;

-- Lessons can be learned from the Australians’ understanding of investment skill when selecting portfolio managers in the Australian market.
+- lessons can be learned from a deeper understanding of investment skill when selecting portfolio managers in the Australian market.

-However, when you look closer, it’s clear that certain behaviours are driving this result (and perhaps even luck), as opposed to good stock selection and investment techniques.
+However, when we looked closer it became clear that certain behaviours and perhaps luck are driving this result, as opposed to good stock selection and investment decision making.

-Based on Inalytics’ measures of investment skill; Hit Rates and Win Loss Ratios, we found that Australian managers’ levels of skill are in fact very similar to those for the rest of the global industry.
+Based on Inalytics’ Measure of Skill, hit rates and win/loss ratios, we found that Australian portfolio managers’ levels of skill are in fact very similar to those of their global peers.

-This was betrayed by our findings that a significant proportion of the outperformance came from the underweights.
-We noticed that instead of the usual normal distribution of over and underweights at the sector level, there was an extraordinary coincidence of view in Real Estate Investment Trusts (REITs).
+This was evidenced in our findings that a significant proportion of outperformance came from underweight positions in these portfolios.
+We observed that instead of the usual normal distribution of over and underweights by sector, there was a significant overlap in the portfolio managers’ views on Real Estate Investment Trusts (REITs).

-Our further analysis shows that, when it comes to identifying real investment skill and selecting managers who understand how to improve investment portfolios through quality investment technique, it’s crucial to look much more closely at investment process and investment decision success rate.
+Our further analysis showed that when it comes to identifying real investment skill and selecting portfolio managers who understand how to improve investment performance through successful decision making, it’s crucial to look much more closely at the investment process and the success rate of individual investment decisions.

-Download the full study to find out more, or contact us to learn more about our investment skill analysis offerings and how we can improve your investment process today.
+Download the full study to find out more or contact us to learn more about how we measure and rank investment skill and how we can help improve your investment process and select better portfolio managers.